muydanny/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 Instructions on using Rails Encrypted Credentials can be found [here](./rails_encrypted_credentials.md).

 <section class="call-to-action">
 NOTE: This lesson assumes that Rails Encrypted Credentials have already been set up with a `congress[:key]` ready to go.
-If you haven't already done so, get a Propublica API Key [here](https://api.congress.gov/sign-up/).
+If you haven't already done so, get a Congress API Key [here](https://api.congress.gov/sign-up/).
 </section>

 ## Learning Goals